 It can be all too easy to resort to takeout when your schedule gets bananas.
 (Been there, ate that!)
 But a little planning can go a long way to make it much easier to prep delicious meals from scratch — yes, even on a busy weeknight.
-Here are 10 savvy shopping and menu strategies to try:
+Here are 10 savvy shopping and menu strategies to turbocharge your meal prep efforts:

 1. Build a menu.

-If you have a family, invite them to the table to brainstorm daily themes.
+If you have a family, invite them to the table to brainstorm daily meal prep themes.
 Not only will everyone feel invested and inspired to chow down, but this will also give structure to your weekly recipe strategy so it’s easier to narrow down your options.
+Need somewhere to start?
+We have weekly meal plans opens in a new tab for every mood, special diet and preference.
 Otherwise, dream up your ideal lineup of meal must-haves.

 2. Round up your recipes.

 Now that you have your meal decisions sorted out, write a list for all of the ingredients you need.
 This way, one trip will score you all the necessities so you don’t have to make a last-minute “Oh no, I forgot the organic raspberries!” trip through the express lane.
 For the most efficient mapping, organize your list in the order of how you tour the store.
-Organize your trip, ending at frozen foods so your icy menu items don’t melt.
+Organize your trip to end at frozen foods so your icy menu items don’t melt.
+Our app opens in a new tab makes it easy to search the sales, deals and local brands that are unique to your store — plus, you can add items to your list directly within the app.

 5. Stock the essentials.